Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Simulation Study

 \section{Simulation Study}

-We compare the proposed approach with alternatives.\footnote{The programs in this paper are written in Matlab 2019b (64bit), and executed on an Ubuntu Desktop 18.04 LTS (64bit), running on AMD Ryzen Threadripper processors (3.4GHz).} We compare the nonparametric eigenvalue-regularization precision matrix estimator given by (\ref{eq: NER}) with the standard estimators specified by
+We compare the proposed approach with alternatives.\footnote{The programs in this study are written in Matlab 2019b (64bit), and executed on an Ubuntu Desktop 18.04 LTS (64bit), running on AMD Ryzen Threadripper 1950X (4.2GHz).} We compare the NER estimator given by (\ref{eq: NER}) with the standard estimators specified by

 where $\boldsymbol{A}^{+}$ denotes the Moore-Penrose generalized inverse of a matrix $\boldsymbol{A}$.
-Six adaptation strategies are considered.
+We consider six adaptation strategies.
 The first is fixing the weighting matrix of the moment conditions based on the true parameter value (\textit{Oracle}), the second is the concurrent Bayesian GMM (\textit{Concurrent}) \citep{Chernozhukov2003,Yin2009}, and the third is the stochastic GMM (\textit{Stochastic}) \citep{Yin2011}.
-The fourth is a MCMC version of the continuously updating GMM estimator \citep{Hansen1996} (\textit{Continuous}), that is, $\boldsymbol{W}$ is updated in each cycle based on the current recursive means of the sampled parameters.
+The fourth is an MCMC version of the continuously updating GMM estimator \citep{Hansen1996} (\textit{Continuous}), that is, $\boldsymbol{W}$ is updated in each cycle based on the current recursive means of the sampled parameters.
 The fifth is the random update strategy we propose (\textit{Random}).

-We adopt an instrumental variable (IV) regression as laboratory.
-A true data generating process has a factor structure specified by the following equations, for $n=1,...,N$,
+We adopt an instrumental variable (IV) regression as the laboratory.
+A true data generating process is specified by the following equations, for $n=1,...,N$,